steel-dev/steel-browser/README.md

 In these examples, we assume your custom Steel API endpoint is `http://localhost:3000`.

-The full REST API documentation can be found on your Steel instance at `/documentation` (e.g., `http://localhost:3000/documentation`).
+The full REST OpenAPI documentation can be found [on our site](https://docs.steel.dev/api-reference) and on your local Steel instance at `http://localhost:3000/documentation`.

 #### Using the SDKs
 If you prefer to use the our Python and Node SDKs, you can install the `steel-sdk` package for Node or Python.

 These SDKs are built on top of the REST API and provide a more convenient way to interact with the Steel browser API.
 They are fully typed, and are compatible with both Steel Cloud and self-hosted Steel instances (changeable using the `baseURL` option on Node and `base_url` on Python).

-For more details on installing and using the SDKs, please see the [Node SDK Reference](https://docs.steel.dev/overview/reference/node-sdk-reference) and the [Python SDK Reference](https://docs.steel.dev/overview/reference/python-sdk-reference).
+For more details on installing and using the SDKs, please see the [Node SDK Reference](https://github.com/steel-dev/steel-node/blob/main/api.md) and the [Python SDK Reference](https://github.com/steel-dev/steel-python/blob/main/api.md).

 ### Sessions